rubakanaan/reading-notes/aboutJS.md

 tasks that need to be completed in order to achieve it.
 3. Designing a script :
-    * once you know the goal, you can work out the indiviusal tasks needed to achive it.
+    * once you know the goal, you can work out the individual tasks needed to acheive it.

 <br>
 <br>